 Go has very simple rules, but a complex strategy.
-It is some 3,000-4,000 years old and is very much a part of oriental culture.
-It has a history in the UK of nearly 100 years and continues to expand in popularity.
+It is 3,000-4,000 years old and very much a part of Oriental culture.
+It was brought to the UK nearly 100 years ago and continues to expand in popularity.

 If you are a Chess player you may be interested in a Chess-Go comparison.

 Anyone aged from under 5 to over 90, male or female!

 More than 10% of Koreans and a smaller proportion, but still many millions, play in Japan and China.
 Go is less well-known outside East Asia, with probably a few thousand active players in Britain, but the number of players is increasing world-wide now that you can play on the Internet.
 There are more than 70 countries where organised Go is played, see the International Go Federation website and the European Go Federation one.